MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 ### Access external resource examples

-#### AdaptiveSkillDialog
+#### BeginSkill

-The Adaptive skill dialog starts the skill, manages the forwarding of activities to the skill and receiving activities from the skill, and processes the skill result if any when the skill ends.
+The `BeginSkill` action starts the specified skill, manages the forwarding of activities to the skill and receiving activities from the skill, and processes the skill result if any when the skill ends.

 <!-- TODO--->